Remon-Ansary/Python-Scrapy/README.md

 ## Running the project

-After completing the database setup and installing the packages, Please go to the spiders directory inside helloScrapy directory and run the following command:
+After completing the database setup and installing the packages, Please go to the spiders directory inside helloScrappy directory and run the following command:

 * scrapy crawl quotes